acmcsufoss/triggers/README.md

 5. Copy your `.env` file into `out/artifacts/crying_counter_jar`
 6. Start your new bot
     - Open terminal, change directories to `out/artifacts/crying_counter_jar`
-    - Run the .jar through `java -jar crying-counter.jar`
+    - Run the .jar with `java -jar crying-counter.jar`
 7. To invite your bot,
    use `https://discord.com/api/oauth2/authorize?client_id=$DISCORD_CLIENT_ID&permissions=66560&scope=bot%20applications.commands`
    and replace `$DISCORD_CLIENT_ID` with the bot ID